kgaut/drupal-ckeditor-responsive-plugin/README.txt

 INTRODUCTION
 ------------

-This module, used on top of CKEditor allows the use of responsive area within a rich editing textarea.
+This module, used on top of CKEditor allows the use of responsive area within rich editing textarea.

-Instead of tables, the plugins insert divs with standard responsive css classes.
+Instead of tables, the plugins insert divs with standard responsive css lasses.

  * For a full description of the module, visit the project sandbox page: https://www.drupal.org/sandbox/kgaut/2424721